ScottBrenner/cfn-lint-action/README.md

 node index.js
 ```

+### GitHub Codespaces

+If you’re in [the Codespaces beta](https://github.com/features/codespaces/signup), you’ll see a “Code” button in the Code tab of this repository.
+The default codespace configuration automatically installs and configures all dependencies necessary for development of this project.

 ## Contributing

 This product welcomes contributions from the open source community.
 Firstly, please raise an issue on the repository, as this will be used to discuss/agree on scope and feature/bug detail.
-Once agreed, please follow the [Running Locally](#running-locally) steps above to get started on your machine.
+Once agreed, please follow the [Development](#development) steps above to get started on your machine.
 Branch off `main` following logically branch naming conventions `feature/***` or `bug/***`.
 When contributing please try and meet these development principles:

 - This software product follows a module architecture, please try and stay consistent to making small, reusable `modules` of code within the `lib/utils` directory.
 - Ensure any new code updated the relevant unit tests found within the `tests/` directory.
 We use [Jest](https://jestjs.io/) for testing.